yasirbm/DNSC6301---Analytics-Edge/README.md

 # Credit Line Increase Model Card

 ### Important Note on Our Model(s)
 Our group has built 2 models.
 1 using Python, and another using R. Since the model built on Python performs better, this model card corresponds primarily to the Python Model.
-However, an R markdown file which summarizes the model and some of the key observations we made is available here: **TO FILL OUT**
+However, an R markdown file which summarizes the model and some of the key observations we made is available here: [R Markdown File](https://rpubs.com/yasirbm/803122)

 ### Basic Information